Pan-EU program by Amazon: Everything important about shipping in the EU!

 Here are some requirements that, according to Amazon, are necessary for sales eligibility via Pan-EU:

-Does this mean that you cannot offer an electronic device that can be sold on twelve EU marketplaces, but is “forbidden” in the other five, through Pan-EU?
-No, however, you must create different FNSKUs for the corresponding ASINs.
+Does this mean that you cannot offer an electronic device that can be sold on twelve EU marketplaces but is “prohibited” in the other five via Pan-EU?
+No, you must, however, create different FNSKUs for the corresponding ASINs.

-Here you will find more requirements for pan-European shipping by Amazon.
+Here you can find more requirements for pan-European shipping by Amazon.

-Amazon Pan-EU: Value-added tax in the storage countries?
+Amazon Pan-EU: VAT in the storage countries?
 Yes!

-Amazon describes the use of pan-European shipping as extremely uncomplicated – with just a few clicks you are registered and off you go!
+Amazon describes the use of pan-European shipping as extremely straightforward – with just a few clicks, you are registered and ready to go!
 Millions of Amazon customers worldwide are waiting for you!
-But it is not that simple.
-As we mentioned above, you need to be familiar with the legal situation in each country.
-This also includes the value-added tax obligation.
+However, it is not that simple.
+As we mentioned above, you need to be familiar with the legal situation in the respective country.
+This also includes VAT obligations.

-Good news in advance: The individual storage countries can be selected flexibly since 2021.
-You are no longer required to activate all offered storage countries.
+Good news in advance: Since 2021, the individual storage countries can be selected flexibly.
+You are no longer required to activate all available storage countries.

 However, you must be tax registered in each country where you want to store your goods.
-Because which value-added tax is ultimately shown on the invoice depends on which country the goods are shipped from.
+This is because the VAT ultimately shown on the invoice depends on which country the goods are shipped from.

 Currently, Amazon offers storage in seven countries: Germany, Poland, Czech Republic, France, Spain, Italy, and the United Kingdom.
 Regarding storage in the United Kingdom, Amazon states the following:

-Important: So before you set the switch to “On,” take care of the value-added tax registration.
-Because from then on, you will have to pay your taxes and submit a tax return in the respective national language.
-It is even worth it to hire a tax advisor in each storage country who is well acquainted with the specifics of each country.
+Important: So before you switch the toggle to “On,” take care of registering for VAT.
+Because from then on, you will need to pay your taxes and submit a tax return in the respective local language.
+It is even worthwhile to hire a tax advisor in each storage country who is well-versed in the specifics of each country.

-What about the display of value-added tax on invoices?
-As we mentioned above, the value-added tax shown depends on which country the goods are stored in.
-Although the costs for pan-European shipping are lower, the value-added tax can be significantly higher.
+What about the display of VAT on invoices?
+As mentioned above, the VAT shown depends on which country the goods are stored in.
+Although the costs for Pan-EU shipping are lower, the VAT can be significantly higher.

 Here is an example:

-However, if you are knowledgeable and work with a tax advisor, you will use the so-called option.
+However, if you are knowledgeable and work with a tax advisor, you will utilize the so-called option.

 This is about the service provider and the service recipient being located in one country.
-The service provider uses the option (opts) to charge the German value-added tax to the service recipient and reports this to the tax authority of the storage country with the higher value-added tax.
+The service provider uses the option (opts) to charge the German VAT to the service recipient and reports this to the tax authority of the storage country with the higher VAT.

 If you want to be on the safe side, we recommend using the services of a tax advisor.
 This saves time, money, and nerves.